-UNHCR, the UN Refugee Agency, commemorated the 30th Anniversary of the Albert Einstein German Academic Refugee Initiative (DAFI) Scholarship Programme that commenced in 1992.
-The programme benefits more than 22,500 refugee students from 55 countries, including Tanzania.
+The Albert Einstein German Academic Refugee Initiative (DAFI) Scholarship Programme commenced in 1992 and has benefitted more than 22,500 refugee students.

 On 6 December 2022, UNHCR, in collaboration with its partner, the International Rescue Committee (IRC), organized a ceremony in Dar es Salaam with the participation of high-level officials, including a Representative of the Ministry of Home Affairs, the Deputy Head of Mission of the German Embassy, and UNHCR's Deputy Representative.